-This amount can be 20 percent to 30 percent of the cost to build.
+This amount can be 20% to 30% of the cost to build.
 But if you don't want to be on the phone calling sub-contractors every day asking why they are not on the job, a general contractor might be your answer.

 5. Adequate financial resources.
-Always pad your expenses between 10 percent and 15 percent.
+Always pad your expenses between 10% and 15%.
 Having that extra cushion in the bank or the ability to get your hands on those funds should an emergency arise, will give you peace of mind.
 If you don't need to touch the funds, you'll sleep better at night knowing you could.

 6. Obtain insurance.
 You will want to manage your personal risk and liability involved in building your own home.
 Talk with your insurance agent about worker's compensation, personal liability, theft, and fire, including the cost to rebuild.

 Additional Precautions to Consider When Building Your Own Home